associatedpress/harvester/docs/first_project.md

 Note that both of the `relative_column` rows have to include the option `relative: attacks` to specify _which_ relative model they apply to.
-That's what alows Harvester to figure out that "Attack Name" and "Hit Chance (%)" go with the "Attacks" input field.
+That's what allows Harvester to figure out that "Attack Name" and "Hit Chance (%)" go with the "Attacks" input field.

 #### Making our dataset updatable with an index